husin-sajjadi/amelia-essential-shortcodes/README.md

 # ameila-essential-shortcodes

-This is an extension for Wordpress "Amelia Calendar" Plugin (https://wpamelia.com/) The amelia hasn't any shortcodes for calendar view in front end.
+This is an extension for Wordpress "Amelia Calendar" Plugin (https://wpamelia.com/) The amelia doesn't have any shortcodes for calendar view in front end.
 My plugin have a couple of essential shortcodes that helps "Amelia Calendar" to show and enable Calendar,Event and Appointment in any part of the wordpress templates